revaturelabs/interviewquestions/Java/Java 8/DateTime API.md

 <details><summary> Show Answer</summary>

-- Newly introduced Data Time API will be included in the package java.time.
+- In Java 8 Data Time API is included in the package java.time.
+- We need to import this package to use all the classes, interfaces and methods in it.

 </details>